KiranBabuNekkanti/quickblood/README.md

 ### 3.2 Intelligent Proximity Matching (Core Feature)

 **User Story 3 (System):**
-> "As the LifeLink system, I want to match donors with requests based on blood compatibility, proximity, and availability so that response time is minimized."
+> "As the QuickBlood system, I want to match donors with requests based on blood compatibility, proximity, and availability so that response time is minimized."

 **Acceptance Criteria:**
 - Search donors in expanding radius: 5km → 10km → 20km → 30km